 E-Cigarettes and Health Benefits

 The primary thing that makes most people consider e-smoking, I think, is the potential health benefits that it can have as an alternative to tobacco.
 The substance that you inhale — e-liquid — typically has four ingredients: propylene glycol, vegetable glycerin, nicotine and food-grade flavors.
 Cigarette smoke contains substances such as carbon monoxide, tar, arsenic, ammonia, cyanide and acetone among many others.
-So, you would that e-cigarettes must be the safer alternative.
+So, it may be possible that e-cigarettes are a safer alternative.
 In fact, the Boston University School of Public Health has gone on record saying that “few, if any, chemicals at levels detected in electronic cigarettes raise serious health concerns.”
 However, the study did not track long-term e-smokers for any changes in health.